 The project will run for three years: 1 January 2017 to 31 December 2019.

 University of Fort Hare, University of Johannesburg, University of Limpopo, Nelson Mandela University, North-West University, University of Pretoria, University of South Africa, Stellenbosch University, University of Venda, Walter Sisulu University, University of the Western Cape, University of the Witwatersrand, University of Cape Town, Durban University of Technology, Mangusuthu University of Technology, Rhodes University, University of the Free State, University of Zululand, University of KwaZulu Natal, Department of Science and Technology/National Research Foundation Centre of Excellence in Mathematical and Statistical Sciences, South African Statistical Association, South African Mathematical Society, National Research Foundation, Sol Plaatje University, African Institute for Mathematical Sciences (AIMS).

-Other instituions that have not been listed above are encouraged to participate in the activities of the project.
+Other institutions that have not been listed above are encouraged to participate in the activities of the project.

 Governance Structure for 2017: